How many people in Germany are affected by diabetes?

 Randomized, controlled, double-blind study with 81 participants over 6 months:

-"In insulin-resistant women with vitamin D levels < 50 nmol/l, vitamin D3 100 mcg (4000 IU) significantly reduces insulin resistance.
-The best results were found at vitamin D levels of 80-119 nmol/l."
+"In insulin-resistant women with vitamin D levels &Vitamin D3 (100 mcg, 4000 IU) significantly reduces insulin resistance at levels below 50 nmol/l.
+The best results were found at vitamin D levels of 80-119 nmol/l.

 Source: By Hurst PR et al.; Vitamin D supplementation reduces insulin resistance in South Asian women living in New Zealand who are insulin resistant and vitamin D deficient – a randomized placebo-controlled trial.
 British Journal of Nutrition 2009; First View article, doi: 10.1017/S0007114509992017